-Thousand Pillar Temple is located in the Hanamkonda town, in a small alley from the main road.
-This temple was built in mid 12th century by the then Kakatiyan king Rudra I. It is supposed to be dedicated to the trinity of Shiva, Vishnu, and Surya, but as of now, you can see only the Shivalinga.
+The Thousand Pillar Temple is located in Hanamkonda town, in a small alley from the main road.
+This temple was built in the mid 12th century by the then Kakatiyan king Rudra I. It is supposed to be dedicated to the trinity of Shiva, Vishnu, and Surya, but as of now, you can see only the Shivalinga.
 The subsidiary shrines now act as the storage space.
 This is probably the best-known place of Warangal.
 But once you reach there you may be disappointed not to find the 1000 pillars.
 It looks like a small usual temple from the Kakatiyan times, with a mid-sized water tank by its side.
 The temple walls have also been made to look like as if pillars have been joined to make them.

 Details of Ramappa Temple

 On both sides of the Doorjamb, there are panels depicting musicians and dancers in small roundels.
 There are smaller pillars embedded in the doorjambs like a miniature version of the bigger ones in Ranga mandap.
 Gajakesari or Lions and elephants, associated with the Kakatiya dynasty are carved along with other auspicious signs like Purana Ghatak or the overflowing pot symbolizing prosperity.
 One of the pillars here is a little flawed.
 The carvings are misplaced.
 And it is said that it was done so to avoid the evil eye that may hit the beautiful temple.
-And I wonder if the abode of God also needs protection from evil eye.
+And I wonder if the abode of God also needs protection from the evil eye.